Efficient Incremental Penetration Depth Estimation between Convex Geometries: Penetration Depth Estimation Algorithm

 \subsection{Penetration Depth Estimation with Shortcut}

-In existing software stacks~\cite{pan2012fcl, coumans2016pybullet}, MPR is typically used with a rather small tolerance to achieve better accuracy.
-On the other hand, the primary functionality for the MPR subroutine in Algorithm~\ref{alg:sqp2} is to produce a search direction $d_{k+1}$ via the supporting hyperplane normal $d_{\text{portal}}$.
-Thus, we propose to reduce the MPR subroutine iterations by an early termination mechanism (shortcut) once a ``good'' search direction is discovered.
+In existing software stacks~\cite{pan2012fcl, coumans2016pybullet}, MPR is typically used with a rather small tolerance for accurate binary collision checking.
+However, the primary functionality for the MPR subroutine in Algorithm~\ref{alg:sqp2} is to produce a search direction $d_{k+1}$ via the supporting hyperplane normal $d_{\text{portal}}$.
+Thus, we propose to reduce the MPR iterations by an early termination mechanism (shortcut) once a ``good'' $d_{\text{portal}}$ is discovered.

-Fig.~\ref{fig:shortcut} shows the configuration of the portal and the supporting hyperplane configuration in the MPR subroutine.
+Fig.~\ref{fig:shortcut} shows the configuration of the portal and supporting hyperplane in the MPR subroutine.
 The distance between the portal and the supporting hyperplane might be (much) larger than the tolerance $\Delta$, as it is not necessarily the final iteration.
 Let the point $p$ be the intersection of $\text{origin\_ray}(d_v)$ with the portal.
 MPR subroutine uses $p$ as the current estimation of $v$ (the intersection with the boundary of $\mathcal{D}$), and $|p| \leq |v|$.
-In other words, the PD we would find is \textit{lower} bounded by $|p|$ if we continue the MPR subroutine with direction $d_v$.
+In other words, if we continue the MPR subroutine with direction $d_v$, the PD we would find is \textit{lower} bounded by $|p|$.

 Besides, we can project origin $O$ to the supporting hyperplane to get $z$, as shown in Fig~\ref{fig:shortcut}.
 Let $v_z$ be the intersection of segment $(O, z)$ with the boundary of $\mathcal{D}$.
 Obviously $|v_z| \leq |z|$.
 If we switch to a new search direction $d_z = \text{normalized}(z)$, the PD we would find is \textit{upper} bounded by $|z|$.